rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **Low Power:** Thread Sleepy End Devices can achieve multi-year battery life while maintaining mesh connectivity.

 **Industry Momentum:** IKEA announced 21 Matter-over-Thread devices (November 2025).
 Apple, Google, Amazon all shipping Thread Border Routers.
 Nordic and Silicon Labs have mature OpenThread implementations.

+**Bandwidth Limitation:** Thread's 250 kbps is shared across the mesh.
+This is adequate for battery-powered relay nodes handling 10-20 nearby tags, but insufficient for mains-powered infrastructure nodes aggregating hundreds of detections per second.
+See Section 4.7 for the tiered communication architecture that addresses this.

 ### 4.3 Eddystone-EID for Privacy and Security